Updated June 2019

 This category includes anybody that sells their services or skills online.

 They can range from huge service marketplaces like Fiverr to small company websites such as plumbers and web designers.
+Peer to peer services such as this are rapidly becoming one of the most disruptive eCommerce business models.

 Selling Digital Goods